-Located at the Coventry Street entrance to Chez Dré, Bibelot is an opulent destination for all-things-sweet; an artisanal pâtisserie, gelateria, coffee bar, chocolate shop, high tea salon and a library of coffee table books for any dessert aficionado.
+Located at the Coventry Street entrance to Chez Dré, Bibelot is an opulent destination for all-things-sweet; an artisanal pâtisserie, gelateria, coffee bar and chocolate shop.

 Paying homage to classic French pâtisserie – Bibelot focuses on combining high quality ingredients and delicate flavours, with artisanship and attention to detail at the core of every product that makes it’s way into the showcase.
 With a wide range of petits gâteaux, bonbons, macarons and delicate biscuits – there is sure to be a treat to satisfy each and every sweet tooth.